 Second, there are fundamental questions regarding the cost-effectiveness of this project and others offered by FirstEnergy.
-FirstEnergy contends that the "Applicants demonstrated in their responses to Staff data requests that Ohio Edison's avoided costs greatly exceed the cost of the project to Ohio Edison."
+FirstEnergy contends that the "Applicants demonstrated in their responses to Staff data requests that Toledo Edison's avoided costs exceed the costs of the projects to Toledo Edison."
 However, if the Company paid a 1 cent per kwh "administrator fee" for the "discovery" of the historic mercantile savings, and if the Company then offers an exemption from the EE/PDR rider, then it is very possible that the cost to FirstEnergy of granting the exemption actually exceeds the cost of new energy efficiency in the mercantile and industrial sector.